Detection of quantum phase transition in spin-1 chain through multipartite high-order correlations

-\textit{Introduction.---} A set of quantum correlations in composite quantum system can be used to demonstrate non-locality when it exceeds the bound imposed by local hidden-variable model \cite{Bell:1965, Brunner:2014}.
-The non-locality shows a counter-intuitive feature of quantum state that has no counterpart in any classical system.
-Since the first experimental confirmation of the property \cite{Aspect:1982}, the validity of the test has been investigated rigorously by the extremely high-precision measurements that close significant possible loopholes \cite{Hensen:2015, Giustina:2015, Shalm:2015}.
+A set of quantum correlations in a composite quantum system can be used to demonstrate non-locality when it exceeds the bound imposed by a local hidden-variable model \cite{Bell:1965, Brunner:2014}.
+Non-locality is a feature of quantum systems that has no counterpart in any classical systems.
+Since the first experimental confirmation of this property \cite{Aspect:1982}, experimental observations have been challenged rigorously but with the recent advancement of experiment apparatus, known loopholes have been closed \cite{Hensen:2015, Giustina:2015, Shalm:2015}.